Law Firm Pro Bono Program Resources

 The American Lawyer also publishes an annual ranking of law firms according to their pro bono work.
 Berkeley Law students should be able to log into the American Lawyer’s website using their Lexis login information.

-Click here for a link to the Law Firm Pro Bono Challenge.
+Click here for a link to the Law Firm Pro Bono Project.
 A program created by the Pro Bono Institute that sets the standard for pro bono and obtains institutional commitments from signatory large firms that 3-5% of their total billable hours will be spent on pro bono work.
 Click here to view the list of the most recent signatories.

 The Path to Pro Bono (PDF).
 This brochure is designed to educate law students about how to ask firms that are potential employers about their pro bono efforts and practices.
 It also explains why evaluating a firm’s commitment to pro bono is so important.
 Published by The ABA Standing Committee on Pro Bono and Public Service.